-5. District 5 - Open Space
+6.3.6 District 5 - Open Space

-(i) New parks, trails and open space systems to meet population forecasts shall be developed in accordance with the proposed standards contained in the Parks Master Plan and Section 5.4.

-- (ii) The City will work with the private sector to examine potential partnerships with the City in providing parkland for community uses. - (iii) There are many existing recreation facilities in the Batawa Urban Service Area, including a ski hill, playground, tennis court, soccer field, baseball diamond, skating rink and walking trails.
-Some of these are recognized in the District 5 Open Space designation, while other recreation facilities are integrated into other District designations. - (iv) Throughout the Batawa Urban Service Area it is intended that there will be green corridors connecting various activities.
+- (i) New parks, trails and open space systems to meet population forecasts shall be developed in accordance with the proposed standards contained in the Municipal Parks Master Plan and Section 5.5 of this Plan. - (ii) There are many existing recreation facilities in the Batawa Urban Service Area, including a ski hill, playground, tennis court, soccer field, baseball diamond, skating rinks and walking trails.
+Some of these are located within the District 5 Open Space designation, while other recreation facilities are integrated into other District designations. - (iii) Throughout the Batawa Urban Service Area it is intended that there will be green corridors connecting various activities.
 The existing rail corridor that traverses the Batawa Urban Service Area in a north/south direction will become more interesting and attractive, and provide connections to the Trent River.
-The network of public parks and trails will link with the natural rural amenities surrounding the Batawa Urban Service Area. - (v) Additional recreational facilities and attractions will be developed in consultation with the City and the community so that new recreation opportunities will be environmentally sensitive to the existing natural features. - (vi) The policies of Section 5.4 of this Plan are applicable to District 5 Open Space designation.
+The network of public parks and trails will link with the natural rural amenities surrounding the Batawa Urban Service Area. - (iv) Additional recreational facilities and attractions will be developed in consultation with the City and the community so that new recreation opportunities will be environmentally sensitive to the existing natural features.
+The City will work with the Batawa Development Corporation to examine potential partnerships with the City in providing parkland for community uses. - (v) The lands located in District 5 at 91 Parry Drive (former Invar Manufacturing) may be developed for open space and recreational purposes provided that the condition of the soil on the site conforms to the provincial standards for such uses.